 - RISK OF ELECTRICAL SHOCK Disconnect all AC input power before you proceed with the next step. - 3.
-Affix the (5) 1/4" standoffs to the (5) Kept Nuts, provided with the STK0156 kit, in the pre-drilled holes at top of the chassis.
+Affix the five (5) 1/4" standoffs to the five (5) Kept Nuts, provided with the STK0156 kit, in the pre-drilled holes at top of the chassis.
 Do not over tighten. - 4.
-Place the 863A Expansion Board onto the standoffs and secure with (5) 1/8" pan head screws.
-See Figure 19. - Attach the flat ribbon cables (provided in the STK0156 Kit) to the 863A Expansion Board in 2 places; JP1 on left and JP2 on right.
+Place the 863A Expansion Board onto the standoffs and secure with five (5) 1/8" pan head screws.
+See Figure 19. - 5.
+Attach the flat ribbon cables (provided in the STK0156 Kit) to the 863A Expansion Board in two places; JP1 on left and JP2 on right.
 Be sure the red line is on left side of the ribbon.
 See Figure 21.

-- 7. Attach the second flat ribbon cable from position JP2 on 863A board, to the H4 position located on the Interface Board.
+- 6. Attach the flat ribbon cable from position JP1 on the 863A board to the H1 position on the power supply board.
+See Figure 21. - 7.
+Attach the second flat ribbon cable from position JP2 on 863A board to the H4 position located on the Interface Board.
 See Figure 21. - 8.
-Locate the terminal on the power supply board that has 4 male connectors.
+Locate the terminal on the power supply board that has four (4) male connectors.
 Remove the existing black and white wires from these terminals only.
-They will be the top and bottom positions.
-See Figure 20. - 9.
+See Figure 20.
+They will be the top and bottom positions. - 9.
 Using power cable ECA0348 provided in the STK0156 Kit, attach the multi-stack connectors as shown in Figure 22 (top and bottom positions). - 10.
 Reattach the black and white wires, removed in step 8, to the multi-stack male terminals.
 Connections will go to the upper and lower male terminals.
 See Figure 23. - 11.
-Attach the remaining ends from ECA0348 to the power terminals on the left side of 863A board.
+Attach the remaining ends from ECA0348 to the power terminals on the left side of the 863A Expansion Board.
 Note: Black wire on top and White on the bottom.
 See Figure 24.